The Corporate Governance Review: Indonesia

-Each of a company's shares gives a right of one vote to its holder, unless the articles of association determine otherwise.
+Each of a company's shares gives its holder the right to one vote, unless the articles of association determine otherwise.
 The articles of association may determine the classification of each share issued by the company.
-Under the Company Law, the classification of shares includes, among others, shares:
+Under the Company Law, the classification of shares includes, among other things, shares:

 - with or without voting rights;